johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/Preflight, Taxiing, and Post-flight Procedures.md

 	1. Steer with feet
 	4. Minimum use of brakes (don't use power if using brakes)
 3. Before Takeoff Checks
-	1. Following checklist as a do-list
+	1. Follow checklist as a do-list
 4. Flight
 	1. Following roughly the [[Optional Introductory or Demo Flight]] lesson
 5. Post-flight Procedures